-This is probably because while most people accept or reject a product based on its sensory characteristics, they fail to distinguish one sensory characteristic from the others, or to find the good work to describe it.
+This is probably because while most people accept or reject a product based on its sensory characteristics, they fail to distinguish one sensory characteristic from the others or to find the good word to describe it.
 Sensory analysis in China supports manufacturers and retailers of food, beverages, personal care products, household items and others which aim to enter China’s market.
 This methodology can help them get a better understanding of their new or existing products’ sensory properties among Chinese consumers.

 Three sub-sections of Sensory analysis in China: effective testing, affective testing and perception.